AvolitesLtd/TitanManual/docs/timelines.md

 ![Timeline external timecode controls](/docs/images/Timeline-Timecode-ExternalTransport.png)

-If the timecode source is disabled, the time is shown in red.
+If the timecode source is disabled in the **Timecode** menu, the time is shown in red.

 ![Timeline disabled](/docs/images/Timeline-Timecode-Disabled.png)

-See [Timeline Options](./timelines/timeline-options.md#timecode-tab) for details of how to select timecode sources for timelines.

 - If your timecode source starts at a big number, you can set a time offset to allow you to use zero-referenced times on your timeline.
 See [Time Offset](./timelines/timeline-options.md#time-options).